-With extensive experience in private practice and as a lawyer and executive at one of the world's largest energy companies, Mr. Hartman combines robust advocacy for clients with a pragmatic and business-oriented approach to managing risk, satisfying regulatory expectations, leveraging technology, enabling transactions, and protecting individuals.
+With extensive experience in private practice and as a lawyer and executive at one of the world's largest energy companies, Mr. Hartman combines robust advocacy for clients with a pragmatic approach to managing risk, satisfying regulatory expectations, enabling transactions, and protecting individuals.

-White collar investigations and defense: Mr. Hartman has represented companies and executives, and advised boards and audit committees, in government and internal investigations into areas such as the Foreign Corrupt Practices Act (FCPA) and UK Bribery Act, trade sanctions and export controls, data privacy and breaches, antitrust and competition law, money laundering, whistleblower claims, fraud and accounting irregularities, financial disclosures, securities regulations, commodities trading, environmental laws, and campaign finance.
-These investigations have spanned dozens of countries and involved the US Department of Justice (DOJ), Securities and Exchange Commission (SEC), Federal Trade Commission (FTC), Federal Energy Regulatory Commission (FERC), Environmental Protection Agency (EPA), Department of the Interior (DOI), Office of Foreign Assets Control (OFAC), and Bureau of Industry and Security (BIS), UK Serious Fraud Office (SFO), and other regulatory and enforcement agencies around the world.
+White collar investigations and defense: Mr. Hartman has represented companies and executives, and advised boards and audit committees, in government, regulatory, and internal investigations into areas such as the Foreign Corrupt Practices Act (FCPA) and UK Bribery Act, trade sanctions and export controls, data privacy and breaches, antitrust and competition law, money laundering, whistleblower claims, fraud and accounting irregularities, financial disclosures, securities regulations, insider trading, commodities trading, environmental laws, foreign investment, and campaign finance.
+These investigations have spanned dozens of countries and involved the U.S. Department of Justice (DOJ), Securities and Exchange Commission (SEC), Federal Trade Commission (FTC), Federal Energy Regulatory Commission (FERC), Environmental Protection Agency (EPA), Department of the Interior (DOI), Committee on Foreign Investment in the United States (CFIUS), Office of Foreign Assets Control (OFAC), and Bureau of Industry and Security (BIS), Financial Industry Regulatory Authority (FINRA), UK Serious Fraud Office (SFO), UK Office of Financial Sanctions Implementation (OFSI), and other regulatory and enforcement agencies around the world.

 Civil litigation: Mr. Hartman has defended companies, officers, and directors in complex civil litigation, including securities, shareholder, and M&A litigation, class actions, and cases alleging tortious interference, antitrust violations, misappropriation of trade secrets, non-compete and employment issues, breach of contract and fiduciary duty, and RICO violations.
 He has obtained injunctive relief and financial recoveries on behalf of corporate plaintiffs, and has represented creditors in bankruptcy cases and adversary proceedings regarding fraudulent transfers, asset sales, and other contested matters.